Willard, Missouri: Education

 Willard is within the Willard R-2 School District.
 It is a 4/5-A school district containing five elementary schools, two intermediate schools, one middle school, and one high school and is in the Central Ozark Conference – Large division.

 In 2016, the fine arts programs at Willard received national recognition: Willard High School was named one of the nation's best in music education.
 Furthermore, the Willard Naval Junior Reserve Officers' Training Corps unit has achieved national level success in more than ten national level drill, athletic, and academic competitions, most recently in April 2022, placing 26th out of 620 units in the nation.
 Athletically the Tigers have achieved success in nearly all sports.
-The Tigers baseball team won three consecutive district titles from 2012 to 2014, including state Final Four appearances in 2012 and 2013.
-The Tigers boys basketball team won district titles in 2013–2014 and has recent state Final four appearances in 2005 and 2007.
-Willard football enjoyed one of their best seasons on record in 2013 when they finished with an 8–3 overall record.
+The Tigers baseball team had state Final Four appearances in 2012 and 2013.
+The Tigers boys basketball team had state Final four appearances in 2005 and 2007.

 Willard East, Willard North, Willard South, Willard Central, and Willard Orchard Hills (built in 2011) make up the elementary schools.
 Willard Intermediate-North, Willard Intermediate-South (built in 2019), Willard Middle, and Willard High make up the rest of the schools.